 The oldest member of the group was Danish-French artist Camille Pissarro.
 By all accounts wise and kind-hearted, he was like a father to many of the artists.
 In the early 1870s he had discussed the idea of creating an alternative to the Salon with his friends Monet and Renoir, and helped in 1873 to found the Société Anonyme.
 Referred to as the “father of Impressionism” by many of his colleagues, he played a key role in encouraging and holding the group together.
 Art historian and Impressionist scholar John Rewald called him the “dean of the Impressionist painters” and Renoir referred to his work as “revolutionary.”
 As for Pissarro himself, author Anka Muhlstein quotes one of his letters in her 2023 biography, Camille Pissarro, the Audacity of Impressionism: “I have a rustic, melancholy temperament,” he wrote.
 “I look coarse and wild…too serious to appeal to the masses and too distant from exotic tradition to be understood by dilettantes.
 I am too surprising, I break away too often from accepted behavior.”

 Jacob Abraham Camille Pissarro was born in 1830 on the Caribbean island of St. Thomas, then under Danish rule, now part of the U.S. Virgin Islands.
 His mother, Rachel Pomié Manzana, was a Sephardic Jew born in St. Thomas.
 His father, Frédérick Abraham Gabriel Pissarro, was a French citizen of Portuguese Jewish heritage.
 Descendants of Jews who had fled Spain during the Inquisition had first arrived on St. Thomas from Denmark in the mid-17th century.
 Over the following centuries, a Jewish community thrived in the capital city of Charlotte Amalie.
 A congregation was founded there in 1796 and a synagogue was built in 1803, then rebuilt in 1833.
-Now a U.S. National Historic landmark, it is the second oldest synagogue in the Western hemisphere.
+Now a U.S. National Historic landmark, it is the third oldest synagogue in the Western hemisphere.

 Frederick Pissarro had come to St. Thomas to settle the estate of his recently deceased uncle.
 He soon fell in love with his uncle’s widow, who was not only his aunt but also still nursing her youngest child.
 Marriage, according to Jewish law, was thus forbidden.
 The local synagogue would not marry them, and when they arranged a Jewish ceremony on their own, it would not recognize the marriage.
 It took eight years and the intervention of the Danish king for the synagogue to relent.
 The couple had four sons; Camille was the third.